Kansas School District Open Enrollment Policy: Exploring Its Impact and Future

 Open enrollment policy can be tricky for larger school districts

 Buie said he appreciates the level of local control districts are given under state law.
-There has, however, been some confusion about how districts assess how many available seats are available in the district.
+There has, however, been some confusion regarding how districts assess how many available seats are available in the district.

 School districts will still be obligated to provide spots to students who move within their borders, and the unpredictability of migration creates a moving target that schools aren’t able to precisely gauge.
 Districts must account for their space by looking at the availability by the specific school and grade.